 - why do insurance companies care about this diagnosis,

-- What kind of information will the insurance companies ask me or be interested in?
+- the information insurance companies will request or be interested in,

 Before we get started…